pulumi/pulumi-hugo/themes/default/content/solutions/terraform-migration.md

 ---
 title: Terraform Migration
-meta_desc: Learn how Pulumi can help you build and manage a Shard Services Platform that allows application developers to self-service their infrastructure environments.
+meta_desc: Learn how Pulumi can help you manage a Terraform migration to increase velocity and reliability of deploying and managing modern cloud architectures.

 type: page
 layout: solutions-use-case